hans/hans.github.com/about.md

 Hi, I'm **Jon Gauthier**.
-I'm a student at [Stanford University][1] in the [Symbolic Systems][2] program, where my studies include [natural language processing][3], computer science, linguistics, and economics.
+I'm a student at [Stanford University][1] in the [Symbolic Systems][2] program, where my studies include [natural language processing][3], computer science, linguistics, and psychology.
 I work in the [Natural Language Processing Group][5], and my research falls into the broad category of "[deep learning for NLP][6]."

-I'm obsessed with language learning, and have engaged on the lifelong trek towards [polyglottery][4].
-I can survive[^1] in English, Spanish, French, and Romanian, and my next targets include German, Russian, and Norwegian.
+I'm obsessed with language learning, and have engaged on a lifelong trek towards [polyglottery][4].
+I can survive[^1] in English, German, and Spanish, and have dormant ability in French and Romanian.
+Next targets include Russian and Norwegian.

 This blog is a central place for me to publish my musings on (computational) linguistics, functional programming, economics, mathematics, philosophy, and all